-- 6.20 The cost auditor may obtain an understanding of the expert's field of expertise through discussion with that expert.
-Aspects relevant in this regard may include: - a.
-Whether that expert's field has areas of specialty within it that are relevant to the cost audit). - b.
-Whether any professional or other standard, and regulatory or legal requirements apply. - c.
-What assumptions and methods, including models where applicable, are used by the expert, and whether they are generally accepted within that expert's field and appropriate for cost reporting framework. - d.
-The nature of internal and external data or information the expert uses.(Refer 5.4)
+6.20 The cost auditor may obtain an understanding of the expert's field of expertise through discussion with that expert.
+Aspects relevant in this regard may include:

+(a) Whether that expert's field has areas of specialty within it that are relevant to the cost audit.

+(b)Whether any professional or other standard, and regulatory or legal requirements apply.

+(c) What assumptions and methods, including models where applicable, are used by the expert, and whether they are generally accepted within that expert's field and appropriate for cost reporting framework.

+(d) The nature of internal and external data or information the expert uses.

-Agreement with the Cost Auditor's Expert
+Agreement with the Cost Auditor's Expert (Ref: Para 5.5)

-6.21 The nature, scope and objectives of the cost auditor's expert's work may vary considerably with the circumstances, as may the respective roles and responsibilities of the cost auditor and the cost auditor's expert, and the nature, timing and extent of communication between the auditor and the expert.
-It is therefore required that these matters are agreed between the cost auditor and the expert regardless of whether the expert is an cost auditor's external expert or an internal expert.
-(Refer 5.5)
+- 6.21 The nature, scope and objectives of the cost auditor's expert's work may vary considerably with the circumstances, as may the respective roles and responsibilities of the cost auditor and the cost auditor's expert, and the nature, timing and extent of communication between the cost auditor and the expert.
+It is therefore required that these matters are agreed between the cost auditor and the expert regardless of whether the expert is an cost auditor's external expert or an internal expert. - 6.22 The matters listed in paragraph 5.2 may affect the level of detail and formality of the agreement between the cost auditor and the cost auditor's expert, including whether it is appropriate that the agreement be in writing.
+For example, the following factors may suggest the need for more a detailed agreement than would otherwise be the case, or for the agreement to be set out in writing:

-- 6.22 The matters noted in paragraph 5.2 may affect the level of detail and formality of the agreement between the cost auditor and the cost auditor's expert, including whether it is appropriate that the agreement be in writing.
-For example, the following factors may suggest the need for more a detailed agreement than would otherwise be the case, or for the agreement to be set out in writing: - a.
-The expert will have access to sensitive or confidential entity information. - b.
-The respective roles or responsibilities of the cost auditor and the expert are different from those normally expected. - c.
-Multi-jurisdictional legal or regulatory requirements apply. - d.
-The matter to which the cost auditor's expert's work relates is highly complex. - e.
-The cost auditor has not previously used work performed by that expert. - f.
-The greater the extent of the cost auditor's expert's work, and its significance in the context of the cost audit.
-(Refer 5.5) - 6.23 The agreement between the cost auditor and cost auditor's external expert is often in the form of an engagement letter.
-The appendix-I lists matters that the cost auditor may consider for inclusion in such an engagement letter, or in any other form of agreement with cost auditor's external expert.
-(Refer 5.5) - 6.24 When there is no written agreement between the cost auditor and the cost auditor's expert, evidence of the agreement may be included in, for example: - a.
-Planning memoranda, or related working papers such as the audit program. - b.
-The policies and procedures of the cost auditor's firm.
+(a) The expert will have access to sensitive or confidential entity information.

+(b)The respective roles or responsibilities of the cost auditor and the expert are different from those normally expected.

+(c) Multi-jurisdictional legal or regulatory requirements apply.

+(d) The matter to which the cost auditor's expert's work relates is highly complex.

+(e) The cost auditor has not previously used work performed by that expert.

+(f) The greater the extent of the cost auditor's expert's work, and its significance in the context of the cost audit.

+- 6.23 The agreement between the cost auditor and cost auditor's external expert is often in the form of an engagement letter.
+The appendix-I lists matters that the cost auditor may consider for inclusion in such an engagement letter, or in any other form of agreement with cost auditor's external expert. - 6.24 When there is no written agreement between the cost auditor and the cost auditor's expert, evidence of the agreement may be included in, for example:

+(a) Planning memoranda, or related working papers such as the audit program.

+(b) The policies and procedures of the cost auditor's firm.

 The extent of documentation in the working papers depends on the nature of such policies and procedures.
 For example, no documentation may be required in the working papers if the cost auditor's firm has detailed protocols covering the circumstances in which the work of such an expert is used.
-(Refer 5.5)

-Nature, Scope and Objectives of Work
+Nature, Scope and Objectives of Work [Ref: Para.
+5.5(a)]

 6.25 It may often be relevant to include discussion of any relevant technical performance standards or other professional or industry requirements that the expert will follow.
-(Refer 5.5(a))